 * To overview all aspects of student academic and non-academic performance, including destinations, across the school and make recommendations to the governing body related to student progress and welfare.

 * To agree and establish the school behaviour and disciplinary policies and procedures.

 * To take note of National Curriculum requirements, including all aspects of Personal, Social and Health Education (PSHE) and Citizenship.

 * To overview the school’s CEIAG programme.

-The governing body comprises of nineteen governors, including the Headteacher.
-At 1st September 2018 there were three vacancies.
+The Governing Body comprises of 19 governors, including the Headteacher.
 Governors (excepting the Headteacher) serve four years from the date of their appointment/election.
 Parent Governors are elected by parents, Staff Governors elected by staff and Community and Co-opted Governors appointed by the Governing Body.

 Ms Janet Tomkinson (R) (11/2021)

 Mrs Liz Stringer (CLM) (R) (08/2023)

 Mrs Anna Harvey (CLM) (08/2022) (Chair of CLM Committee)

 Mr John Millett (CLM) (R) (08/2022) (Chair of Governors)